cyberark/conjur/design/oss_suite_release.md

 #### Documentation
-- How do we ensure new documented features available in the Conjur OSS Suite Release are appropriately propagated to the DAP documentation?
+- How do we ensure new documented features available in the Conjur OSS Suite Release are appropriately propagated to the Conjur Enterprise documentation?
-  - We propose this is out of scope for this effort, and should be decided in a follow-on effort by the DAP team together with the technical writers.
+  - We propose this is out of scope for this effort, and should be decided in a follow-on effort by the Conjur Enterprise team together with the technical writers.
-  - Based on the way documentation currently works, it is likely that new features in the Conjur OSS suite will require additional testing and documentation to certify the new features for DAP in follow-on efforts.
+  - Based on the way documentation currently works, it is likely that new features in the Conjur OSS suite will require additional testing and documentation to certify the new features for Conjur Enterprise in follow-on efforts.

 #### Enterprise Products Built on the Core
-- How will DAP (built on the open Conjur core) run tests against the non-server components of the Conjur OSS suite to ensure the enterprise product remains compatible with the OSS components that are certified for DAP?
+- How will Conjur Enterprise (built on the open Conjur core) run tests against the non-server components of the Conjur OSS suite to ensure the enterprise product remains compatible with the OSS components that are certified for DAP?
-  - We propose this is out of scope for this effort, and should be decided in a follow-on effort by the DAP team (similarly to how the documentation changes will work above).
+  - We propose this is out of scope for this effort, and should be decided in a follow-on effort by the Conjur Enterprise team (similarly to how the documentation changes will work above).

 #### Automated Test Suite for the OSS Suite Release